P.V.R. Raja

-PVR Raja (born Penumatsa Venkata Ramaraju; 1 June 1985), is an Indian music composer, record producer, songwriter and guitarist who works in Telugu cinema.
-He has composed music for the films Vitamin She (2020) and Madhi (2022).
+Penumatsa Venkata Ramaraju (born 1 June 1985), known professionally as PVR Raja, is an Indian music composer, record producer, songwriter and guitarist who works in Telugu cinema.
+He is nicknamed "Short films Maestro" and "Ilaiyaraaja of Short films".

-Raja won Andhra Pradesh state award in 2011 National Youth Festival (India) in guitar category.
 He initially composed music for over 250 Short films and Independent films.

-He is nicknamed "Short Films Maestro".
+Raja has composed music for the films Vitamin She (2020), Black (2022) and Madhi (2022).
+He won the Andhra Pradesh state award in the guitar category at the 2011 National Youth Festival (India).
+Raja entered the India Book of Records for composing the most number of short Telugu films.

 Early life

-PVR Raja was born as Penumatsa Venkata Ramaraju on 1 june 1985 to Penumatsa Chandra Sekhar Raju and Penumatsa Satyavathi in Vizianagaram, Andhra Pradesh.
+PVR Raja was born as Penumatsa Venkata Ramaraju on 1 June 1985 to Penumatsa Chandra Sekhar Raju and Penumatsa Satyavathi in Vizianagaram, Andhra Pradesh.
+His father Chandra Sekhar Raju worked as the Police Head Constable and Raja's elder sister is Dhanalakshmi, younger sister is Sridevi and younger brother is Manikanta Raju.

+He completed his elementary education from R.C.M.
+St. Anthony's High School, intermediate school from M.S.N.
+Degree College and undergraduate degree from A.G.L.
+College.
 He completed Bachelor of Arts (B.A.), Bachelor's Degree from Andhra University in 2005 and studied music at Maharajah's Government College of Music and Dance.
-He worked as a music teacher before being a music composer.
+He worked as a music teacher before becoming a music composer.

+Raja worked as a music teacher in Hyderabad Hindu Public School, Shraddha Centre For Special Education, Shalom Music School, Symphony Academy of Music and St. Alphonsa's High School.

 Career

 Raja made his debut as a music director with the short film Arya 3 produced by Puri Jagannadh own production company Vaishno Academy.
 He provided the background score for the film 1 Hour produced by actress and politician Roja Selvamani.
 Raja composed music for the movie Atma Rama Ananda Ramana produced by Annapurna College of Film and Media and streaming on aha.
+He has predominantly composed music over 250 digital short films and Independent films from 2013 to present in English, Telugu, Kannada and Hindi languages.